stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-Finally we add a factory method to create a selector that matches a device by queue properties:
+Finally a factory method is added to create a selector that matches a device by queue properties:

 ```java
 public static Selector of(VkQueueFlag... flags) {